OTT Linear Broadcasting: Everything You Need to Know in 2024

 Once everything is planned and your equipment in place, it’s time to start streaming.
 But before you go live, remember to test the functionalities of your OTT platform to ensure everything is working as it should.
 Doing this will allow you to resolve any technical issues or usability concerns before your video content goes live.

-Don’t forget to also carry out load testing to ensure your OTT platform is capable of handling changes and spikes in levels of traffic.
+Don’t forget to also carry out load testing to ensure your OTT solution provider is capable of handling changes and spikes in levels of traffic.

 After testing and double-checking for errors, you can now start streaming.
 On most platforms and live TV services, this should be as easy as clicking “Start Streaming.”